High Blood Pressure: Risks, Causes & Prevention

 - Exercise – Be physically active for 30 to 60 minutes most days of the week. (moderate physical activity means you sweat a little and breathe a little harder).
 Don’t be a couch potato!

-- Eat a healthy diet based on vegetables & fruit, low-fat milk products, whole grains & lean meats, fish, legumes (beans) and nuts.
+- Eat a healthy diet and cultivate good eating habits – vegetables & fruit, low-fat milk products, whole grains & lean meats, fish, legumes (beans) and nuts.

 - Reduce Sodium Intake